forrest-falk-bizsolutions/CW-2554-Story-Testing-Scripts/guidebook.md

 1. Navigate to **System Applications > Studio.**
 ![](images/nav_studio.png)

-2. Click the *Create Application* button.
+2. Click the **Create Application** button.

-3. Click the *Create" button next to the "Start from Scratch" option.
+3. Click the **Create** button next to the "Start from Scratch" option.

-4. Fill out the "Create Application form with the following values:
+4. Fill out the "Create Application" form with the following values:

 **Name:** Story Testing Scripts
 **Scope:**
 # Lab 3: How to build a scoped application